 - If you choose not to continue with the yearly plan, the plugin will still work, but no updates will be available.

 Watch the video below for a visual tutorial of how the plugin works:

-To hide an image, click “Select Image” and fill in the “Pinterest Text” box under the “Caption” field.
+To hide an image, click “Select Image” – then fill in the “Pinterest Text” box under the “Caption” field.
 Include what the post is about, along with your chosen hashtags.
 Now provide a description of the image in the “Alt Text.”

 Building An Online Business

 You get double the fun with Tasty Pins, improving both your Google and Pinterest SEO.
-It’s simple to use and just takes a couple extra minutes to optimize your images.
+It’s simple to use and only takes a couple of extra minutes to optimize your images.

 Do you use Tasty Pins?
 Have you noticed an upswing in your analytics?
 Let me know in the comments:)

 4 thoughts on “Tasty Pins: A POWERFUL Plugin For Driving Traffic On Pinterest”